googleads/google-ads-ruby/README.md

 ## Ruby versions

-The client library supports versions 2.6 and up of Ruby.
-We plan to support 3 Ruby releases at any one time.
+The client library supports versions 2.7, 3.0, and 3.1 of Ruby.
+We plan to support three Ruby releases at any one time.
 As Ruby releases once a year on December 25th, we will look at dropping support for the oldest version early in the following year.

 # Authors